Frequently asked questions

 • What is development editing?

-A development editor, i.e. an experienced editor with a good understanding but not necessarily academic expertise in economics, works with an author to ensure the article fits the IZA World of Labor format, tone and structure guidelines.
+A development editor, i.e. an experienced editor with a good understanding but not necessarily academic expertise in economics, works with an author to ensure the article fits the World of Labour format, tone and structure guidelines.
 The development editor also ensures that the language is accessible to our intended audiences.
 This can occasionally involve some extensive reworking of the text, although the arguments and evidence remain the same.

 • What is the difference between key references, additional references, and further reading?